 Now let’s take a look at an example that goes a step further than the basic Shopify product page format:

-This product page has a very similar layout, but there are some obvious improvements upon the previous one.
+This product page has a very similar layout, but there are some obvious improvements to the previous one.

 - Customization and variation are available to address different tastes.
 Customers might be drawn to the initial image from collection page, but they might find a style they prefer even more, and in the best case scenario they might purchase more than one of a single item